OGRECave/ogre/Docs/src/tutorials/deferred.md

 We don't want to inspect the passes and generate the material each time an object is rendered, so we create a technique in the original material, and fill it with the auto-generated information.
 The next time the object will be rendered, it WILL have a technique for the GBuffer scheme, so the listener won't get called.

-### Postponing transparent objects
-We don't want to render transparent objects to the GBuffer, as it doesn't work properly later.

-To address this, we also create a technique with a scheme called called 'NoGBuffer'.
-If the object is transparent, we will not add an auto-generated pass to the 'GBuffer' technique, but instead copy the regular pass to the 'NoGBuffer' technique, to render it regularly later.

 ### Putting it all together
 This is how `GBufferSchemeHandler::handleSchemeNotFound` works: